AaronHUK/realtime-boardgame/README.md

 # realtime-boardgame
-A simulator for a prismata-inspired board game
+A simulator for a prismata-inspired board game https://store.steampowered.com/app/490220/Prismata/

+This project is mostly a python simulation of the board game, for quick playtesting and balance testing.